This commercial real estate platform is only open to accredited investors with at least $25,000.

 - Monitor investments.
 Track your investments from your CrowdStreet account.

 Diversify your portfolio without tracking and managing multiple individual investments with real estate funds and vehicles.
-Fund minimums start at $25,000 and are hand-picked by its investment professionals and contain a basket of commercial real estate investments.
+Fund minimums start at $25,000, are hand-picked by its investment professionals and contain a basket of commercial real estate investments.

 Through a single investment, you can expand your portfolio and support multiple projects.
 Reporting, documentation and tax information is delivered regularly to your account so you can track the performance of the fund.